 This cross-legged chair features a 31-inch platform where you can support your legs and knees, reducing the pressure you place on your spine.
 Overall, this office chairs for sitting cross legged is an excellent option, although it’s highly expensive.
 If you have the budget for this chair and want to give it a try for cross-legged sitting, you’re free to do it!

 10. Eurotech Ergohuman High Back Chair

-This cross-legged office chair is one of the most complete competitors on this list.
+This cross-legged chair is one of the most complete competitors on this list.
 It features everything you need to sit in a better position, and it all comes in a stylish design.
 Overall, you can expect a sliding seat, pneumatic height adjustment, adjustable headrest, and more.

-You may sit in any position you consider appropriate since this desk chair cross-legged adapts to how your body positions itself.
+You may sit in any position you consider appropriate since this cross-legged desk chair adapts to how your body positions itself.
 However, keep in mind its armrests are not adjustable, meaning you can’t get them out of the way if you want to sit cross-legged.

 Still, the chair’s seat is wide enough to allow for cross-legged sitting, so you’re not going to have any problems with that.

 How to Treat Pain Caused by Sitting with Crossed Legs

 As mentioned, sitting with crossed legs can lead to stiffness and pain in certain areas, including the trunk and the lower back.
 It may help you feel comfortable in that little while, but you will experience prejudicial effects in the long term.